Winter Garden Maintenance Tips

 Create Compost for the New Gardening Season

 Composting is a process that continues throughout the year, no matter what the weather conditions are like.
-When the gardening season starts many gardeners have to put their hand in their pocket and pay for compost for their garden.
+When the gardening season starts many gardeners have to put their hand in their pockets and pay for compost for their garden.
 However, you can reduce your compost bills by making your own during the winter.
-This is something that’s easy and manageable to do.
+This is easy and manageable to do.

 The main thing you need to do is find the appropriate composter for your garden.
-Then you have to commit to adding waste products on a regular basis.
+Then you have to commit to adding waste products regularly.
 If done properly, you will have plenty of high-quality compost when you resume your gardening activities.